swingletree-oss/swingletree/README.md

 ### Running with Docker

-Images of this repository are hosted in the dockerhub repository [werkbank/swingletree][dockerhub-repo].
+Images of Swingletree are built and hosted in the dockerhub repository [werkbank/swingletree][dockerhub-repo].

 Swingletree comes with an `docker-compose` file, which should mainly be used for development purposes.
 Start Swingletree and a Redis database by running `docker-compose up` in the Swingletree directory.